Contact David Sizemore

 How do you give back to the community?

-I support fundraisers organized by the Cal Ripken, Sr. Foundation and Ed Block Foundation.
-I also personally donate to the Chesapeake Bay Foundation and local charities in Pasadena, where I live.
+Nationally, I support fundraisers organized by the Cal Ripken, Sr. Foundation and Ed Block Foundation.
+On a local level, I passionately support the Chesapeake Bay Foundation and other Pasadena charitable groups.

 It promotes a team approach.
 New ideas are heard and welcomed.
 Everyone has a say in new plans and strategies, and we are all kept in the loop as we are trying new things.

 Education & Designations: